Damian Pettigrew

-Damian (also Damien) Pettigrew (March 10, 1963) is a Canadian filmmaker, screenwriter, producer, author, and multimedia artist, best known for his cinematic portraits of Balthus, Federico Fellini, and Jean Giraud.
+Damian (also Damien) Pettigrew (1963) is a Canadian filmmaker, screenwriter, producer, author, and multimedia artist, best known for his cinematic portraits of Balthus, Carolyn Carlson, Federico Fellini, and Jean Giraud.

 Released theatrically in fifteen countries, his film Fellini: I'm a Born Liar won the Rockie Award for Best Documentary at the Banff World Television Festival and was nominated for the Prix Arte at the European Film Awards, Europe's equivalent of the Oscars.

 Biography

 Pettigrew's mother was a child psychologist.
 His father, Dr. J.F.
 Pettigrew, was the first Canadian surgeon to diagnose the heart condition known as aortic coarctation in 1953.

 After reading English, French and Italian Literature at the universities of Bishop's, Oxford, and Glasgow (where he discovered the work of Scottish film director Bill Douglas), Pettigrew studied cinema at IDHEC in Paris.
 At the Cinémathèque Française, he met Brion Gysin and Steve Lacy and began frequenting their artists' circle.
 If his work is influenced by Gysin's celebrated cut-up technique, the profound and lasting effect on his life was his friendship with Samuel Beckett.

 In 1983, Pettigrew launched a remake of Film (film) (1965) starring Klaus Kinski, with Beckett as consultant and Raoul Coutard as cameraman.
 Kinski’s scheduling, however, proved intractable.
 Beckett next proposed Jack Lemmon for the role but the project was abandoned when Lemmon explained he was incapable of competing with Buster Keaton (who first played the roles of O and E in 1965).
 With Beckett and Pettigrew in 1984, the actor David Warrilow initiated Take 2, a tentative sequel to Film, but the project remained unfinished at the playwright's death in 1989.
 In 1990, Pettigrew settled in Paris to devote himself to filmmaking.

 In 1999, he co-founded Portrait et Compagnie with French producer Olivier Gal.
 He spends a short part of each year on Lake Memphremagog in the Eastern Townships of Quebec.